kubeflow/kubeflow/user_guide.md

   ks apply ${KF_ENV}
   ```

-however this will leave your Jupyter Notebook open to the Internet.
+however this will leave your Jupyter notebook open to the Internet.

 To connect to your [Jupyter Notebook](http://jupyter.org/index.html) locally: